Rosemary (wrestler): Knockouts Champion (2016–2017)

 In January 2016, Letkeman signed a contract with Total Nonstop Action Wrestling.
 Her first appearance took place on the January 26 episode of Impact Wrestling, in which she appeared on stage, dressed as a macabre cheerleader, speaking in riddles while Crazzy Steve and Abyss attacked TNA Tag Team Champions The Wolves and stole their title belts, thus forming a heel stable called Decay.
 It was later revealed her new ring name was Rosemary.
 After making sporadic appearances throughout the year, mostly as a valet for Steve and Abyss, Rosemary made her in–ring debut on the April 26 episode of Impact Wrestling, defeating Gail Kim.
 Throughout September, Rosemary, as part of Decay, started a feud with Rebecca Hardy, which also led to a match between the two, that actually ended with a disqualification for Rosemary after spitting mist into the eyes of Hardy then putting Hardy through a table.

 In November, Rosemary started a feud with both Gail Kim and Jade and after Kim was injured she vacated the TNA Women's Knockout Championship.
 This led to a match, which aired on tape delay on the December 1 episode of Impact Wrestling, where Rosemary defeated Jade in a six sides of steel cage match to win the vacant Knockouts Championship for the first time in her career.
 Month later, during the One Night Only: Live! pay–per–view, Rosemary made her first title defense defeating Sienna.
 In mid–January 2017, the feud between Rosemary and Jade re–emerged, and the two competed in a monster's ball match at Genesis, where Rosemary defeated Jade to retain her title.
 Few weeks later, on the March 2 episode of Impact Wrestling, Rosemary would go on to defeat Jade once again, this time in a last knockout standing match, to retain her championship and end their rivalry.
 During her reign, Rosemary also went on to fend off challengers like Santana Garrett and ODB.

 In late–May, after she saved Allie from an attack by Laurel Van Ness and Sienna, and refused to join their stable, Rosemary turned face for the first time since joining the promotion.
 During the next few weeks, the kayfabe between Allie and Rosemary would continue, with the latter explaining that "The Hive" sent her to protect Allie.
-On July 2, at Slammiversary, Rosemary was defeated by Sienna, in what was a unification match for both the Impact Wrestling Knockouts and GFW Women's championships, ending her reign at 266 days — the second longest reign in the title's history.
+On July 2, at Slammiversary, Rosemary was defeated by Sienna, in what was a unification match for both the Impact Wrestling Knockouts and GFW Women's championships, ending her reign at 266 days — the third longest reign in the title's history.